Everything PR News

 When do mid-market boards actually get reset?

 Around equity events — private equity recapitalizations, growth rounds, ESOP transactions, and M&A — between letter of intent and close.
-Founders and CEOs who want to change board composition typically need to make the move during this window.
+Founders and CEOs who want to change board composition typically need to move during this window.

 What is sponsorship versus mentorship?